aws-neuron/aws-neuron-sdk/neuron-intro/neuron-install-guide.rst

 Deep Learning AMI (DLAMI)
 -------------------------

-Neuron packages are included as Conda packgaes in `AWS Deep Learning AMI (DLAMI) with Conda <https://docs.aws.amazon.com/dlami/latest/devguide/conda.html>`_, and `DLAMI <https://docs.aws.amazon.com/dlami/index.html>`_ is the recommended AMI to use with Neuron SDK.
+Neuron packages are installed within Conda environments in `AWS Deep Learning AMI (DLAMI) with Conda <https://docs.aws.amazon.com/dlami/latest/devguide/conda.html>`_, and `DLAMI <https://docs.aws.amazon.com/dlami/index.html>`_ is the recommended AMI to use with Neuron SDK.

 For more information about Neuron and DLAMI: